egrannis/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 6.1 in order to teach Rails by example.
+This project's purpose was to simulate a real-world environment in which an existing code base is inherited and bug fixes and feature modifications are needed.

 ## Setup